Ran4/koralldata/README.md

-Queries Koralldata because the web interface is terrible
+Queries Koralldata because the web interface is terrible.

+# Running

+`make run`

+# Syncing new data

+Eh, you'll figure it out